Post

 Model(Lib)

-(⚠️️️Please note️, using GCP IAM with GAS is quite complex, so we directly define the key here.
-Therefore, this GAS project contains confidential information.
-Do not share project view or edit permissions casually.)
+(⚠️ Please note, using GCP IAM with GAS can be quite complex, so we directly define the keys here.
+Therefore, this GAS project contains sensitive information; do not share project view or edit permissions casually.)

-• StubData.gs: Stub methods and data for Online Demo.
+• StubData.gs: Stub methods and data for the Online Demo.

 • Settings.gs: Some common settings and library initialization.

-• Firebase.gs: Firebase — App Distribution API operation wrapper.
+• Firebase.gs: Firebase — Wrapper for App Distribution API operations.

 Build Your Own Packaging Platform